AADavin/Zombi/README.md

 **STOPPING_RULE**

  - 0: A fixed number of gene families will be simulated == N_FAMILIES.
 Notice that gene families introduced by STEM_FAMILIES are not accounted for in the above computation
- - 1: Families will be simulated until the mean size of genomes >=  MEAN_SIZE_GENOME.

 **GENE_EVOLUTION_MODE**

  - 0: Global rates